Inclusivity and Diversity

 Women and Non-binary People

 As mentioned above explorations of the Feminine are inherently inclusive and as such open to all who identify as womxn including our trans community, any other expression or identification of femininity and non-binary people.

-You do not have to tell me before attending unless you would prefer to do that.
+You do not have to share your gender identity before attending unless you would prefer to do that.
 There is no hierarchy of womxn and I don't ask anyone about their genitals or sex before they attend a circle so why would this be any different.

 Lactating people are welcome to feed/express during the classes, gatherings or retreats or suitable spaces can also be provided if preferred where possible.